rackerlabs/support-how-to/content/cloud-servers/checking-port-use-in-linux.md

         udp        0      0 127.0.0.1:323           0.0.0.0:*                           799/chronyd
         udp6       0      0 ::1:323                 :::*                                799/chronyd

-The following list show the options used in the preceding example:
+The following list shows the options used in the preceding command example:

 -  `-l`: Show listening sockets.
 -  `-n`: Prevent resolving service names.
 -  `-p`: Show process name list that have open sockets.
 -  `-t`: Show TCP sockets.
 - `-u`: Show UPD sockets.

-#### Using `grep` with the `netstat` command:
+#### Using `grep` with the `netstat` command

-Use the `netstat` command with the `grep` command to refine a search to include only lines with the search criteria "LISTEN".
+Use the `netstat` command with the `grep` command to refine a search to include only lines with the search criteria `LISTEN`.

     `netstat -tulpn | grep (Criteria)`